 I am on a mission.
-A mission to find the best, most delicious, easiest, perfect biscuit recipe.
+A mission to find the best, most delicious, easiest, perfect whole wheat biscuit recipe.

 They were really amazing, definitely the best biscuits I’ve made—and I love that they were whole wheat but didn’t feel like rocks (or get stuck in your throat on the way down)!
 They were even good leftover, the true mark of an awesome biscuit.